Legal Compliance Essentials for Drug, Device, and Biotech Companies

 Recommended: Public Health Law: Power, Duty, Restraint (3rd edition), Lawrence O. Gostin and Lindsay F. Wiley

-This course is taught using Blackboard and is administered asynchronously online.
+These courses will be taught using Blackboard and administered asynchronously online.
 In accordance with ABA rules, law students are limited to four credits in online courses per term, and to no more than 12 total online credits towards their J.D. degree.
 Law students must have earned 28 credits before earning credit for online courses.

-Degree-seeking students must submit a written paper or complete a take-home examination after classes end as specified in each course syllabus.
+- Degree-seeking students must submit a written paper or complete a final exam as specified in each course syllabus.

-- Law/Graduate Students: Degree-seeking students currently enrolled in an ABA-accredited law school should complete Part A of the application form and return it with a letter from their school’s registrar reflecting their status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student.
-NOTE: Mitchell Hamline Law students do not need a letter of good standing from the registrar and should register via Piperline.
+- Law Students: Degree-seeking students currently enrolled in an ABA-accredited law school should complete Part A of the application form and return it with a letter from their school’s registrar reflecting their status as a student in good standing with permission to take the Mitchell Hamline course(s) as a visiting student.
+NOTE: Mitchell Hamline students do not need a letter of good standing from the registrar and should register via Agresso.

-- Attorneys: Attorneys may apply by completing Part B of the application form, which grants them special student status.
+- Working Professionals: Working professionals may apply by completing Part B of the application form, which grants them special student status.